alex/what-happens-when/README.rst

 If the web browser used was written by Google, instead of sending an HTTP request to retrieve the page, it will send a request to try and negotiate with the server an "upgrade" from HTTP to the SPDY protocol.
+An example of a web browser written by Google is the Google Chrome browser.

 If the client is using the HTTP protocol and does not support SPDY, it sends a request to the server of the form::